evert/evert.github.com/_posts/2016/2016-05-13-why-php-fig-matters.md

-Originally a simple key-value store that mimicked interfaces from memcache and apc 1:1, it has become a textbook example of "design by committee" and aims to solve a wide range of problems such as being able to store and retrieve NULL from a cache. (yes, this was a major design consideration, and a big influencer for the resulting API.
+Originally a simple key-value store that mimicked interfaces from memcache and apc 1:1, it has become a textbook example of "design by committee" and aims to solve a wide range of problems such as being able to store and retrieve NULL from a cache (yes, this was a major design consideration, and a big influencer for the resulting API.
 See the [meta document][4]).

 Now I don't think we need to try to aim to create an organization that